2021 Swiss same-sex marriage referendum: Support

 Laura Russo, co-president of the Geneva Federation of LGBT Associations, said, "This is a historic day for us and for Switzerland, this is a great step forward, something we have been waiting for for years."
-Pink Cross, a Swiss LGBT umbrella organization, praised the vote and called it a "big milestone".
+Pink Cross, a Swiss LGBTQ umbrella organization, praised the vote and called it a "big milestone".

 In a press release after the vote, the Umbrella Association of Rainbow Families wrote about the effects of opposition to marriage equality on its members.

 Opposition

 Verena Herzog, The SVP's national councilor, criticized the law for "[opening] the floodgates to many potentially dangerous practices,” although these were not specified.
 Speaking to Keystone-SDA, Monika Rüegger of the SVP said it was a "black day" in response to the vote.